Itch.io

-Itch.io (stylized in all lowercase) is a website for users to host, sell and download indie video games, indie role-playing games, game assets, comics, zines and music.
+itch.io (stylized in all lowercase) is a website for users to host, sell and download indie video games, indie role-playing games, game assets, comics, zines and music.
 Launched in March 2013 by Leaf Corcoran, the service hosts over 1,000,000 products as of November 2024.

-Itch.io allows users to host game jams, events where participants have limited time to create a game.
+Itch.io allows users to host game jams, even where participants have limited time to create a game, though Itch.io allows jams for other types of media.
 Itch.io also allows multiple users to sell their products together in "bundles".